by Hannah Craven

-On reaching the top of the initially steep climb you will find yourself more or less standing in a field, head left for a spectacular view down into the Blue Lagoon or straight on to find the coastal path.
+On reaching the top of the initial steep climb you will find yourself more or less standing in a field, head left for a spectacular view down into the Blue Lagoon or straight on to find the coastal path.
 Once on the path follow it to your right to head for Porthgain.
 The views from this section of the footpath are simply stunning and well worthy of a couple (if not more) snaps for the photo album.

 A little further on brings you to the now disused Jerusalem stone quarry, which looks more like it belongs on the moon than on the West Wales coastline.
-Two huge craters stacked halfway on top each other comes to mind.
+Two huge craters stacked halfway on top of each other comes to mind.
 Dolerite was quarried here up until 1931.
 A few quarry buildings remain here that can also be explored should you wish.

-Continuing on towards Porthgain, you will walk alongside the old tramways that were used to move the stone from the quarry to the crushers situated on the cliff top above Porthgain.
+Continuing on towards Porthgain, you will walk alongside the old tramways that were used to move the stone from the quarry to the crushers situated on the clifftop above Porthgain.
 An even more impressive quarry sits at the end of the tramways (slight detour off the coast path to the right).
-This was a slate quarry during the 1800’s, supplying a second grade quality slate used for window sills and slabs.
+This was a slate quarry during the 1800s, supplying a second-grade quality slate used for window sills and slabs.
 Underneath your feet here are many now disused tunnels that transported the slate to the harbour below.

 Backtracking to the coast path, you are now very close to reaching Porthgain harbour, follow the path down to discover more of Porthgain’s industrial past.

-Having passed the harbour and the old impressive brick built hopper system used for storing the crushed dolerite, you will find yourselves in the Village of Porthgain.
+Having passed the harbour and the old impressive brick-built hopper system used for storing the crushed dolerite, you will find yourselves in the village of Porthgain.
 Here there are a cafe, pub and art galleries to discover too.

-If your energy levels are not up for the walk back, you can always cheat and catch the Strumble Shuttle coastal bus service back to Abereiddy, time table here…
+If your energy levels are not up for the walk back, you can always cheat and catch the Strumble Shuttle coastal bus service back to Abereiddy, timetable here.